shibedrill/webcam-toggle/README.md

 # webcam-toggle v0.1.0

-This program will toggle the enabled/disabled status of whichever device's Device Path you supply at compile-time.
-Two clicks, and your webcam is separated from the OS, instead of having to open Device Manager and navigate through all the menus.
+This program acts as a software device killswitch for devices on Windows.
+It will toggle the enabled/disabled status of whichever device's Device Path you supply at compile-time.
+Two clicks, and your webcam (or other device) is separated from the OS, instead of having to open Device Manager and navigate through all the menus.
+Useful for when your webcam LED turns on out of the blue and you don't know what the hell is using it, but you want it to... *not* be doing that.

 ## How to Use